 You can find Healthy Connections Counseling at the following address:

-Monday-Thursday 9am-8pm, Friday-Saturday 9am-5pm.
-We are closed on Sunday.
+Monday-Thursday 9am-6pm, Friday 9am-2pm.
+We are closed on Saturday and Sunday.

 Sessions last 50 minutes.
 An intake session lasts 90 minutes due to the paperwork involved.

 A 50-minute session for one person is $125.